Wanaiysha/Changing-nuclear-network-rate/Readme.md

 i_nse               = 0
 nse_option          = 0
-nvcp                = 57 !number of vital species nrcp                = 110 !number of reactions
-nnn                 = 1107 !number of isotopes NNN_max = 5235
+nvcp                = 57 !number of vital species nrcp                = 110 !number of reactions from VITAL.F90 (The rest from other reactions) nnn                 = 1107 !number of isotopes NNN_max = 5235
 tbetamin            = 0.5_r8
 index_reaclib       = 2 !0 = 'BASEL', 1 ='JINAR',2 ='JINAC',3='JINAV